 How should AI agents protect contract data?

 Contract work is built on confidentiality.
-An AI agent designed for CLM isn’t just a productivity tool – it should also be secure.
-These agents are expected to handle sensitive contract terms, drafts, and negotiation data with safeguards like encryption, access controls, and monitoring features that protect each step of the workflow.
+An AI agent designed for CLM isn’t just a productivity tool – it must also be secure.

 How do you build compliance into the contract management workflow?

-By embedding compliance features into daily operations, AI agents help teams reduce liability and demonstrate accountability to clients and regulators.
+By embedding compliance features into daily operations, AI agents reduce liability and help teams demonstrate accountability to clients and regulators.

-Security checklist for AI agents in CLM
+Security features you should look for in AI agents in CLM

 When evaluating AI tools for contract management, make sure they include:

-- Encryption for data at rest and in transit
+- Encryption for data at rest and in transit.

-- Audit logs to track who accessed or modified documents
+- Audit logs to track who accessed or modified documents.

-- Automated redaction for sensitive clauses or personal data
+- Automated redaction for sensitive clauses or personal data.

-- Compliance certifications (such as GDPR alignment or ISO 27001)
+- Compliance certifications such as GDPR alignment or ISO 27001.

-- Secure integrations with your existing CLM platform
+- Secure integrations with your existing CLM platform.

 Getting started with secure AI implementation